troperville

 • Enhanced Interrogation Techniques: Dick Cheney uses the trope name in a scene where he has Bush sign an order authorizing it.

-• Everything Is Big In Texas: The Yellow Rose of Texas is used as a boisterous leitmotif for W, who is quite proud of his Midland heritage and is made very upset when he loses a congressional race in the region:
+• Everything is Big in Texas: The Yellow Rose of Texas is used as a boisterous leitmotif for W, who is quite proud of his Midland heritage and is made very upset when he loses a congressional race in the region:

-Bush: “There’s no way I’ll ever be out-Texaned or out-Christianed again!”
+Bush: There’s no way I’ll ever be out-Texaned or out-Christianed again!

-• Freudian Excuse: One of the criticisms levelled at the film by Liberals was in its near-complete reliance on this to explain Bush's flaws.
+• Freudian Excuse: One of the criticisms leveled at the film by Liberals was in its near-complete reliance on this to explain Bush's flaws.
 George Sr. is a well-meaning but emotionally distant father unable to have a face to face talk with his son, who feels haunted by the disdain well into his so called adulthood.
 His mother Barbara barely hides her criticism and scorn.
-See also The Unfavorite and “Well Done Son” Guy.
+See also The Unfavorite and "Well Done, Son" Guy.

 • Game of Nerds: While not many people would call George Bush a nerd per se, his love of baseball is a constant theme throughout.